maar-ten/staq-micro-frontends/README.md

 One also has to deal with possible version conflicts.
 For example, it is likely that components that were compiled with completely different Angular versions will not work together at runtime.
 Such cases must be avoided with conventions or at least recognized as early as possible with integration tests.

-## Dynamic Module Federation with Angular
+## Extra Dynamic Module Federation with Angular

 Assuming a more dynamic situation where the shell does not know the micro frontends or even their number upfront.
 Instead, this information is provided at runtime via a lookup service.